-Scope Advantages Disadvantages Secondary or outer packaging (unit of sale) Unequivocal identification of each unit as sold to the public.
-Enables the reconstruction of the distribution chain of each unit.
-Increased implementation complexity.
-Primary or immediate packaging (unit of dispensation) Greater advantage at hospital level.
+Scope Advantages Disadvantages Primary or immediate packaging (unit of dispensation) Greater advantage at hospital level.
 Possibility of identifying unequivocally doses administered to patients.
 Increased implementation costs and complexity in serialization process.
 Need for availability of more human resources and equipment in healthcare centres.
 No comparative advantages as to the rest of the supply chain.

-III.
-BENEFITS OF TRACK AND TRACE SYSTEMS AT THE LEVEL OF THE UNIT OF SALE (SECONDARY PACKAGING)
+III BENEFITS OF TRACK AND TRACE SYSTEMS AT THE LEVEL OF THE UNIT OF SALE (SECONDARY PACKAGING)

-14. Track and trace systems, at any of their stages, present substantial advantages at healthcare level and can strengthen NRRA capacities as progress is made towards a full serialization at the level of the primary/immediate packaging or doses of medical products.

-15. Bearing in mind the degree of progress of available track and trace systems, today's globalized world proves right the convenience of having tools to move forward on a unit-of-sale based traceability system of medical products.
-Accordingly, this document will focus mainly on the advantages and disadvantages of this type of system, the challenges to be faced and the lessons learnt.

-16. The adoption of a unit-of-sale-based traceability system for medical products brings about a series of advantages, namely:

-- It helps to ensure that medical products only circulate through the authorized health supply chain; - It provides safety to patients who use medical products, by reducing the risks associated with illegitimate products, such as intoxications, adverse effects, increased number of hospitalization days, lack of response to treatment, need for alternative treatments, and even death; - It prevents the circulation of stolen and smuggled products; - It prevents the distribution and/or dispensation of expired, prohibited or recalled products; - It helps to ensure free medical products samples are properly delivered; - It favours efficient, fast and safe market recalls; - It enables the collection of pharmacoepidemiological data and development of specific strategies based on such information;

-- It favours an efficient supplies management at all health system levels; - It contributes to reducing the expenditure on health stemming from inappropriate or unnecessary procedures such as the acquisition of illegitimate medical products and the cost burden placed on the health system as a consequence of their administration.
+- 14. Track and trace systems, at any of their stages, present substantial advantages at healthcare level and can constitute a first step for NRRA towards a full serialization at the level of the primary/immediate packaging or doses of medical products. - 15.
+Bearing in mind the degree of progress of available track and trace systems, today's globalized world proves right the convenience of having tools to move forward on a unit-of-sale based traceability system of medical products.
+Accordingly, this document will focus mainly on the advantages and disadvantages of this type of system, the challenges to be faced and the lessons learnt. - 16.
+The adoption of a unit-of-sale-based traceability system for medical products brings about a series of advantages, namely: - It helps to ensure that authorized medical products circulate only in the legal supply chain; - It provides safety to patients who use medical products, by reducing the risks associated with SSFFC medical products, such as intoxications, adverse effects, increased number of hospitalization days, lack of response to treatment, need for alternative treatments, and even death; - It prevents the entry and circulation of stolen and smuggled products into the legal supply chain: - It prevents the distribution and/or dispensation of expired, prohibited or recalled products; - It helps to ensure free medical products samples are delivered to their intended recipients; - It favours efficient, fast and safe market recalls; - It enables the collection of pharmacoepidemiological data and development of specific strategies based on such information; - It favours an efficient supplies management at all health system levels; - It contributes to reducing the expenditure on health stemming from inappropriate or unnecessary procedures such as the procurement of SSFFC medical products and the cost burden placed on the health system as a consequence of their administration.

-17. All in all, the implementation of a unit-based traceability system enables the efficient detection of SSFFC medical products and their removal from the market for further distribution or human consumption, thereby reducing public health expenditure and securing increased healthcare equity.
+17. All in all, the implementation of a unit-based traceability system contributes to strengthening NRRA's capacities and the efficient detection of SSFFC medical products and their removal from the market for further distribution or human consumption, thereby reducing public health expenditure and securing increased healthcare equity.
+Notwithstanding track and trace systems are one of many tools to prevent, detect and control SSFFC medical products, they may have some limitations and challenges (see Section IV).